Dana Ewell: Investigation

 Police looked into the victims' background and found possible motives for the crime.
 In the 1970s, Dale Ewell had sold airplanes for a California man named Frank Lambe who had been convicted for drug smuggling, after which Dale took over the business.
 Dale Ewell had also been involved in a troubled real estate development deal with his brother Ben, which threatened to cost investors millions in losses.
 Investigation ruled out these factors as possible motives for the murders.

 Although Dana Ewell's alibi for the time of the murders included having spent the Easter weekend with his girlfriend and her family in San Francisco, some 200 miles away, authorities came to focus on him after eliminating other possible culprits.
 Extended family members, like Ewell's uncle, reported that after his family's death, Dana was inordinately fixated on the details of his parents' will and testament, and was "visibly shaken and angry" upon learning he would be unable to access most of his family's wealth until his thirties.

-His parents' estate plan created a legal trust that locked up most of their assets upon their death.
-A trustee was required to pay for Ewell's care and expenses until the age of 25, while from 25 to 30 he was to receive dividends from investments, but had no access to the principal.
-Ewell would receive half the principal at age 30, and the remainder at age 35.
-However, Ewell was the beneficiary of over $300,000 in life insurance payments which were not subject to trust restrictions or probate court oversight.
+Dana's parents' estate plan created a legal trust that locked up most of their assets upon their death.
+A trustee was required to pay for Dana Ewell's care and expenses until the age of 25, while from 25 to 30 he was to receive dividends from investments, but had no access to the principal.
+Dana Ewell would receive half the principal at age 30, and the remainder at age 35.
+However, Ewell was the immediate beneficiary of over $300,000 in life insurance payments that were not subject to trust restrictions or probate court oversight.